 Myself and many others, are being forced to truly come to terms with the continuing transient nature that is the norm of the universe that we occupy.
 Losing Pohoiki, as I knew it, is indeed a huge loss for myself and the lower Puna area.
 Most Buddhists believe, “all temporal things, whether material or mental, are compounded objects in a continuous change of condition, subject to decline and destruction."
 And from this destruction comes creation.
 Maybe some new breaks will develop where the lava has moved in.
 Rumor has it that the lava has deposited black sand in front of Shacks and Bowls turning a reef break into a beach break!
 The volcano that created these great islands is in control now.

-For now, Mahalo Pohoiki.
+For now, Mahalo nui Pohoiki.
 Thanks for everything you provided.
 I’m humbled and grateful to have experienced this truly remarkable Hawaiian surf spot fully.
-I will celebrate it’s greatness and be ready to explore any new iteration of this spot that emerges.
-Aloha.
+I will celebrate it’s greatness, talking story about it's beautiful waves, and standing ready to explore any new iteration of this spot that emerges.
+Respect.

 Chef Andrew “Ellard” Resignato was born in Brooklyn, NY and raised on the Jersey Shore.
 He is a chef, surfer, fisherman, writer, public health advocate, economist, musician, filmmaker, reformed politician, and part-time philosopher.
 He is currently the Producer and Host of the the food & travel show the Culinary Edge TV.
-When not traveling the globe in search of good food and waves he resides in San Francisco and sometimes on the breaks of Big Island of Hawai’i.
+When not traveling the globe in search of good food and waves he resides on the Big Island of Hawai’i.